 Workers legally considered independent contractors are generally not protected from sexual orientation discrimination under Title VII.

 Examples of Sexual Orientation Prohibited Under California and Federal Law

 It is prohibited for an employer to take an employee’s perceived or actual sexual orientation into consideration when making employment decisions.
 For example, SOD occurs if an employer hires, fires, promotes, demotes, rewards, or punishes an employee because of the employee’s sexual preference(s).

 There are two types of harassment: quid pro quo and hostile work environment.
-Quid pro quo harassment occurs when an employee puts up with the harassment to get or keep their job.
+Quid pro quo harassment occurs when an employee puts up with harassment to get or keep their job.
 An example of quid pro quo harassment would be if an employee’s boss (or someone else in a supervising position) touches him inappropriately.
-Harassment in a hostile work environment harassment (usually comments, jokes, or physical contact made because of an employee’s sexual orientation) occurs when the conduct is severe or pervasive.
+Harassment in a hostile work environment harassment (usually comments, jokes, or physical contact made because of an employee’s sexual orientation) occurs when such conduct is severe or pervasive.
 For example, frequent criticisms of an employee’s homosexuality would count as pervasive and thus constitute a hostile work environment.
 Even one severe incident, such as a particularly offensive comment or some sort of physical touching, may constitute a hostile work environment.

 An employee may not be denied or receive fewer benefits because of their sexual orientation.
 An incident of benefits discrimination may include, but not be limited to, denial or decreasing the following benefits:

 - life insurance

 - long-term or short-term disability